A Junkin' Vintage Road Trip

 Start your day with some delightful pastries and coffee from the full coffee bar at Barn Happy.
 These delights are generous in size and made from scratch just for you.
 When done, browse the century old barn, remodeled as an Iowa gift shop and restaurant.
 And, don’t forget to visit the loft and see all of the junkin’ fun you can have with the antiques and primitives for sale.

-It should be getting close to lunchtime and downtown Main Street has a great selection of locally owned restaurants.
+It should be getting close to lunchtime and the Cedar Falls Downtown District has a great selection of locally owned restaurants.
 After your homemade lunch, visit Little Prairie Girl, a self-described “Found and Rescued Home Goods & Clothing” shop.
-Next, circle down a block to Pink Peony on State Street.
-They call themselves a family business with a farm full of treasures and an eye toward creativity.
-Your next stop might be Miss Wonderful, they carry an eclectic mix of mid-century modern furniture, housewares, lighting, clothing and accessories.
-The fun downtown continues with a stop at Fig and Frolic on 6th Street.
+Your next stop might be Miss Wonderful.
+They carry an eclectic mix of mid-century modern furniture, housewares, lighting, clothing and accessories.
+The fun downtown continues with a stop at Fig and Frolic on 5th Street.
 They believe that one woman’s trash is another woman’s treasure.
 You'll enjoy their one-of-a-kind, fun, recycled designs.
+And don't forget about workshops that take place in their enormous studio!

 On your way home, stop by Union Station (3605 N. Union Rd).
 Their shop has shelf after shelf of antiques and vintage items.
 They have no online listing, but they are open most days, 10:00 am until 5:00 pm.
 The owner also suggested you call ahead at 319-266-3315.